 When brain tumours grow very large, the pressure inside your head increases, causing drowsiness.
 At first it might be possible to control this by increasing your steroid dose.
 Eventually the steroids will not be able to reduce the swelling any further.

 You might get headaches and sickness.
 These can often be controlled with painkillers and anti sickness medicine.
-But you might get more drowsy and will need to sleep more often.
-This can come on quite slowly.
+But you might get drowsier (somnolence) and will need to sleep more often.
+This can come on quite suddenly or slowly.
 At this stage, you may be able to lead a relatively normal life.
 But you might sleep more than you used to.

-Some people who have never had a seizure (fit) might have one in the last few weeks of their life.
+Some people who have never had seizures (fits), might have some in the last few weeks of their life.
 Your doctor can start you on anti epileptic medication if this happens.

 Choosing where to die

 There are many options to consider when thinking about where you wish to spend the last weeks of your life.

 You might feel safer being in hospital.
 You may want the reassurance of knowing there are doctors and nurses nearby.